SysKitTeam/docs-monitor/how-to/reports/configure-cost-overview-report.md

 ---
-title: Configure Resource Cost Overview Report
-description: >-
-  This article explains how to define the Hourly Wage of users connecting to the computers.
+description: This article explains how to define the Hourly Wage of users connecting to the computers.
-author: Andrea Budisa
-date: 29/6/2017
 ---

 # Configure Cost Overview Report